hwsmm/cosutrainer/README.md

                  either [eMM:SS] or [eMM:SS-] removes all hitobjects before the time. you can omit MM, so you can do eSS note that time you give should be in pre-rate-adjusted time.
 [wCOMBO-COMBO] : same as above, but you can use combo count. note that this works properly only on osu! mode.
+[s]: removes spinners
+[v]: removes SV from a mania map by removing all timing points except for the first one.

 example: ./cosu-trainer auto 220bpm a7.2c c7.2 h7 p e27-
 ```